 Matthews joined Amway in 2007 as chief marketing officer, leading category marketing for beauty, nutrition and home brands; the Amway brand; digital and experiential marketing; corporate citizenship; public relations; and integrated marketing communications.

 Prior to Amway, Matthews served as president of SoftSheen-Carson, Consumer Products Division of L’Oreal USA.
 In this role, she oversaw all company operations, including the merger of L’Oreal’s SoftSheen and Carson businesses.

 Matthews was also vice president, new product and package innovation, and managing director, non-cola brands, with the Coca-Cola Company, and had senior marketing positions at the CIBA Vision Corporation; Bausch + Lomb, Oral Care Division; Procter & Gamble; and General Mills, where she began her marketing career.

 Matthews received a Bachelor of Science degree in metallurgical engineering and administrative and management science from Carnegie Mellon University.
 She also earned a Master of Business Administration degree from Stanford University.

-Matthews received the CEW Achiever Award in 2007, the Stanford Graduate School of Business Alumni Tapestry Award in 2014 and was named Black Enterprise Magazine’s Corporate Executive of the Year in 2009.
-She was cited as one of Advertising Age’s “Women to Watch” in 2011, received the Café Mocha “Game Changer Award” in 2014 and was named one of the “20 Most Influential Women in Direct Selling” by the Direct Selling News in 2012, 2013 and 2014.
-Matthews was named to the Black Enterprise magazine’s 2017 list of the “Most Powerful Women in Business.”
+Matthews received the CEW Achiever Award in 2007 and was named Black Enterprise magazine’s Corporate Executive of the Year in 2009.
+She was cited as one of Advertising Age’s “Women to Watch” in 2011.
+In 2014, Matthews received the Stanford Graduate School of Business Alumni Tapestry Award and the Café Mocha “Game Changer Award.”
+She was named one of the “20 Most Influential Women in Direct Selling” by the Direct Selling News in 2012, 2013 and 2014.
+Matthews was named to the Black Enterprise magazine’s 2017 and 2018 list of the “Most Powerful Women in Business.”